pennhanlee/tp/docs/DeveloperGuide.md

    * Pros: <br> Will provide an accurate measure of the closest matching word based on the distance <br>
    First letter need not match the keyword (First letter might be typed wrongly too)
    * Cons: <br>
    Incurs either a large time complexity (3^n) where n is length of string to be compared with (No Memoization) <br>
    Incurs a large space consumption (construction of 2D Array) (With Memoization)

    * **Alternative 2: Storing all words in a Trie**
-   Store all words into a Trie Data structure and use recursion to find the matching words.
+   Store all words into a Trie data structure and uses recursion to find the matching words.
-   * Pros: Easy to implement, consumes less time and space than Alternative 1
+   * Pros: Easy to implement and consumes less time and space than Alternative 1.
-   * Cons: <br> Words must start with the same letter, hence its on the assumption that 1st letter of the word is not misspelt. <br>
+   * Cons: <br> Words must start with the same letter.
+Hence it is based on the assumption that the 1st letter of the word is not typed wrongly. <br>
    Difficult to find transpositional errors (Eg. Harry vs Hrary)

 Alternative 1 was ultimately chosen as it is difficult to predict what type of typing errors will be committed.
 Hence, analysing